superDuperCyberTechno/throwcatch/README.md

 ufw allow ssh && ufw enable
 ```

-You backup server will now deny all incoming connections except SSH (which includes SFTP).
+Your backup server will now deny all incoming connections except SSH (which includes SFTP).

 You could (and probably should) lock it down to you own IP address, __but make sure that you have a static IP address. - If you don't, you could lock yourself out from the server and lose all backups:__